MikaVainio/VarastoGUI/studentcard.md

 ![image](https://github.com/MikaVainio/VarastoGUI/blob/dev-studentcard/Opiskelijakorttisovellus.png)

-This branch has 2 python files  and 2 versions of UI file.
+This branch has 3 python files and 3 ui files.
 Most current files are:

 | Library or module | Purpose |
 |---|---|
 productBarcode.py | For generating and saving barcodes studentCard.py | Applications main module
-studentCardv2.ui | Current UI definitions for the app
+studentCardv2.ui | Current UI definitions for the app studentPicture.py | A small application for taking photos for the student card studentPicture.ui | UI for the photo taking application

 Some image files are needed for logos and as placeholders.